Project

 Make long-pressing a bookmark folder open all the bookmarks it contains

-Added by Soren Stoutner over 1 year ago.
-Updated over 1 year ago.
+Added by Soren Stoutner about 2 years ago.
+Updated almost 2 years ago.

 Status: